Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Further Related Work and Implications

 \section{Further Related Work and Implications}

 \subparagraph{Further Algorithmic Results for Flips in Triangulations.} There have been many attempts to find efficient algorithms for the flip distance of triangulations of convex polygons.
 The search of such algorithms has yielded many sub-results.
 Among those results is a polynomial time algorithm for finding the flip distance of triangulations of point sets, not necessarily in general position, with no empty five-holes~\cite{eppstein2010happy}.
 There also exists an upper bound on the flip distance in the number of crossings of the edges of the initial and target triangulation~\cite{hanke1996edge}.
 While this bound may work well for point sets in general position, it is not applicable for triangulations of convex polygons.
 It is easy to construct triangulations of linear flip distance, but with quadratically many crossings.
 For the construction of simple polynomial time computable upper and lower bounds on the flip distance, we refer to~\cite{baril2006efficient} and the related work of this paper.
-The arguably most impressive work happened with regard to FPT-algorithms: First, there were several simple FPT-algorithms that are a mix of an application of the happy edge property and brute-force~\cite{bosch2023improved,cleary2002restricted,lucas2010improved}.
+To the best of our knowledge it remains an open problem, whether there exists a polynomial time computable approximation that guarantees an approximation ratio better than $2$.
+For point sets in general position, however, it is known that such an approximation cannot exist unless the Unique Games Conjecture fails~\cite{pilz2014flip}.
+Another line of research dealt with obtaining FPT-algorithms: First, there were several simple FPT-algorithms that are a mix of an application of the happy edge property and brute-force~\cite{bosch2023improved,cleary2002restricted,lucas2010improved}.
 These results were followed up by algorithms that make use of a topological ordering of flips in triangulations.
 Flips that appear earlier in the topological ordering have to appear earlier in any flip sequence and any flip sequence that respects the topological ordering is a valid flip sequence.
 It is significantly easier to compute the topological ordering than an actual flip sequence~\cite{feng2021improved,kanj2017computing}.
 The aforementioned techniques were combined to yield the to date most efficient FPT-algorithm for the flip distance between triangulations of convex point sets~\cite{li20253}.

 \subparagraph{Flip Graphs for Plane Graph Reconfiguration Problems.} The notion of a flip graph can also be defined when replacing triangulations with other plane structures.